Srishanth-023/IQAC-Approval-Portal/README.md

 - Any authority can request recreation with comments
 - Request goes back to Staff with recreation status
 - Staff edits and resubmits
-- Request resumes from HOD → Returns to the authority who requested recreation
+- Request resumes from HOD → IQAC → Returns to the authority who requested recreation
 - Continues through remaining workflow

 ## Key Features in Detail